lamdoanduc/Predictive-analysis-Projects/Exploring_Google_Analytics_Dataset/README.md

 ### 1.2.
 Predictive analysis

-There are some customers who added products to carts but they removed the products from the carts or logged out without further processing.
+There were some customers who added products to carts but they removed the products from the carts or logged out without further processing.
 The customers didn't complete the purchases.
 I try to create a LM model to predict whether a customer would complete the purchases after adding products to carts.

 ## 2. Data